“The mixing up of young actors and designers with first class professionals

 The opportunity to study abroad with some of Europe and Asia’s top designers and to collaborate with the professional directors and designers at the Clarence Brown Theatre, make this one of the most unique training programs in the country.
-Top designers in the business are brought in each year to work with the design students in both a workshop format and as guest designers at the LORT theatre.
+Top designers in the field are brought in to work with the design students in both a workshop format and as guest designers at the LORT theatre.
 Students will also have the opportunity to travel with the faculty designers as they continue to freelance professionally.
 In the first semester, students take a five-day trip to NYC to introduce them to New York designers, their studios, and the current running productions.
 Students will gain the understanding that there are many different ways to design with light.
 The broader their learning experience, the more complex and rich their own design voices can become.

 This competitive 3-year program will accept 2 new students every other year.
 Two first year students will be on campus with two third year students.
 This allows for both creative exchange and an informal mentoring environment.
 In the second year of study there are only two graduate students.
 This allows a one to one student to faculty ratio, giving the personal attention necessary during a design intensive year.
 In the third year, they become the mentors and will have (if interested) teaching responsibilities.